 - Enter the below formula now.

-- Click on Enter key we will have the new measure.
+- Click on the Enter key.
+We will have the new measure.

 - Drag and drop the measure to the table to see the difference.

 As you can see, now we have Sale Value before deducting charges and “Sale after Charges” (SAC).
 For example, for Mumbai, “Sale Vale” was 17016 after deducting 5% charges.
 It is 16165. i.e. Mumbai = 17016 – (17016 * 5/100) = 16165.

 SUMX in Power BI – Example #3

 Now we will see nested calculations.
 For example, assume wherever the city name is “Bangalore,” we are going to give an additional 500 rupees discount.
 If not, the Bangalore discount will be zero.

 - So now we need to find out what is the “Sale After Discount” (SDA).

 - Apply the below measure to find the SAD.

 Let me explain to you the formula in detail.

 - In the “Sales Table,” If the City is “Bangalore,” then we need to deduct 500 from Sales After Charges (SAC), or else we need the result as same as Sale After Charge (SAC) only.